EuzebioBatista2/SaveLink/README.md

 ## Atualizações

+* 0.5.2 - 📝 Translate words and new design
+    * Translate words
+    * New design
+    * Update AutoLogin

 * 0.5.1 - 📝 Account and Dashabord pages
     * Add function to change the profile photo
     * Add edit and remove on Dashboard page